rocketvalidator/docs-rocketvalidator/docs/scheduling.md

 * **Validation speed (requests/second)**.
 By default is 3 reqs/second, can be set higher depending on your subscription plan. <a href="/rate-limits">Read more</a>.
 * **Deep Crawling**.
 When enabled, our crawler will recursively look for more internal web pages following the links found.
 * **Exclusions**.
 When enabled, it lets you to define a list of paths to be excluded from the web pages list by our web crawler.
-* **Validate HTML and Accessibility or only HTML**.
+* **Check HTML and Accessibility or only HTML**.
 Choose if you want to include A11Y checks on top of HTML checks.
 * **Device Viewport Emulation**.
 Optionally choose a device to emulate while validating the page for accessibility issues.
 This will set the viewport's width, height and device scale factor to the ones in the selected device.
 If none selected, the default 800x600 viewport will be used.
+* **Tags**.
+A comma-separated list of tags to apply to the generated report.
 * **Active**.
 Disable this to temporarily pause the scheduled validation.

 When the scheduled validation is run, you'll be notified via email with a link to the report.